MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 In **Conqueror.CQS** we use middlewares (which implement the [chain-of-responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern) to address these concerns.
 Each command and query handler is executed as part of a pipeline.
 The pipeline consists of a set of middlewares which are executed in order.
 Each middleware wraps the execution of the rest of the pipeline, and can also abort the pipeline execution (e.g. due to a validation failure).

 > Middlewares (and pipelines) are separated for commands and queries, since the types of cross-cutting concerns that are relevant for each of them can be quite different (e.g. caching makes sense for queries, but not for commands).
 This means you may have to implement a middleware twice if you want to handle the same cross-cutting concern for both commands and queries.
-However, given that middlewares are tpyically written once and then used many times, the cost of implementing them is negligible in the big picture of your app's development.
+However, given that middlewares are typically written once and then used many times, the cost of implementing them is negligible in the big picture of your app's development.
 In addition, for many cross-cutting concerns **Conqueror.CQS** provides [pre-built middlewares](../../../../../..#conquerorcqs), so that you don't have to write them yourself.
 In the rest of this recipe we will only be building command middlewares, but you can see the equivalent query middlewares in the [completed recipe](.completed).

 All of this is quite theoretical, so let's explore it interactively by implementing a command middleware for data annotation validation.
 Create a new class called `DataAnnotationValidationCommandMiddleware.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/DataAnnotationValidationCommandMiddleware.cs)):